 March Madness is a huge business and it doesn’t take much to find free-to-enter contests that you can sign up and join.
-Now, the obvious ones are always available, including the March madness challenges being offered by the likes of CBS, ESPN, and Yahoo.
-But there are other ways to get into the hysteria to the tournament without having to put up some money in the process.
-First, though, let’s start with the three sports websites.
+Now, the obvious ones are always available, including the challenges offered by the likes of CBS, ESPN, and Yahoo.
+But there are other ways to get into the hysteria of the tournament without having to put up some money in the process.
+Let’s start with the three sports websites.

 If you’re not into cash prizes and prefer something a little more in kind, CBS’ annual Free Bracket Challenge.
-It doesn’t guarantee a prize for a perfect bracket, but it does reward a participant who is among the top ten percent of eligible point scorers with a “with a grand prize” that includes four tickets to the 2016 Final Four and $6,000 to help cover the cost of attending next year’s tournament.
+It doesn’t guarantee a prize for a perfect bracket, but it does reward participants who are among the top 10% of eligible point scorers with a “grand prize” that includes four tickets to the 2017 Final Four and $6,000 to help cover the cost of attending next year’s tournament.
 The caveat here is that you don’t need to have the best bracket to win.
-Just get into the aforementioned “top 10 percent” and, well, pray that your number is called.
-Like Yahoo and ESPN, CBS’ challenge is available to those based in the US.
-Unlike Yahoo and ESPN, CBS’ challenge is also open to people from Puerto Rico and Canada, not counting residents of Quebec.
+Just get into the aforementioned top 10% and, well, pray that your number is called.
+CBS’ bracket challenge is available to those based in the US but unlike Yahoo and ESPN, it is also open to people from Puerto Rico and Canada (excluding Quebec).

-Then we get to ESPN, which always has some kind of over-the-top challenge ever year.
-This season, ESPN’s keeping it a little more tamed.
-It’s not even offering a guaranteed prize to the best overall bracket like CBS.
-Instead, ESPN, together with Allstate and Best Buy, is dangling a a prize package valued at “just under “$30,000” to a randomly-selected entrant that made it to the top one percent of eligible point scorers.
-It’s a little more difficult field to gain entry to compared to CBS, but you have to admit that the package is a little more alluring than CBS’ offer.
+Then we get to ESPN, which, together with Allstate as well as new sponsors Honda and Microsoft, is dangling a prize package valued at 19,950.
+The package includes one trip for two to the 2016 Maui Jim Maui Invitational, airfare and accommodation and a $10,000 Amazon.com Gift Card.
+Total ARV: $19,950.00.
+It’s worth noting that the prize winner must be able to travel to Hawaii from November 19-24, 2016.
+Inability of the winner to travel on those dates will result in forfeiture of the grand prize.
+It’s a little more difficult field to enter compared to CBS, but you have to admit that the package is a little more alluring than CBS’ offer.
 Entrants for the ESPN challenge must also be based in the US and must be 18 years and above to join.

 The March Madness challenges being offered by Yahoo, CBS, and ESPN are just three of the many challenges being offered these days.
 If you don’t find any of them appealing, you can still go through the daily fantasy sports route.
 The guys over at FanDuel and DraftKings have their own challenges geared towards the tournament.

-For FanDuel, the promotion is called “Survive the Madness,” which is apparently based on the win-and-advance concept of the tournament itself.
-Entry to the tournament costs $100 but should you win, you get the opportunity to score $40,000 in first place money.
-That’s a big chunk of the $250,000 total pot FanDuel is promising and you don’t even have to win the tournament to win some cash.
+This year, Fanduel has improved its 2016 March Madness Bracket contest, which is based on the win-and-advance concept of the tournament itself.
+Entry to the Fanduel’s “Survive the Madness” costs $100 but should you win, you get the opportunity to score $50,000 in first place money.
+That’s a big chunk of the $300,000 total pot FanDuel is promising and you don’t even have to win the tournament to win some cash.
 Just advance to the third round and a prize will come your way.

-On the other hand, DraftKings is touting its own challenge, dubbed “March Mania,” a bracket-style tournament that comes with a first prize of $20,000 culled from a total pool amounting to $100,000.
-Oh, and just to ensure that its players have more opportunities to win something from March Madness, Draft Kings also has a couple of other tournament-based leagues that’s guaranteeing another $250,000 in prizes.
+On the other hand, DraftKings is touting its “March Mania,” a bracket-style tournament that comes with a first prize of $50,000 culled from a total pool amounting to $250,000.

 Whichever challenge you sign up for, best be sure that you come ready for the unexpected.
 That, after all, is what March Madness is all about.